Breaking boundaries: extending the orbit-averaged Fokker-Planck equation inside the loss cone

-In this Letter, we present an extension of the equation describing the relaxation of spherical stellar systems: the orbit-averaged Fokker-Planck equation (oaFP equation).
-We extend the formalism to orbits penetrating the disruption radius, also known as the loss cone radius, that correspond to a locus of phase space known as the \textit{loss cone}.
+In this Letter, we present an extension of the equation describing the relaxation of spherical stellar systems: the orbit-averaged Fokker-Planck equation (OAFPE).
+We review the concept of instantaneous disruption of orbits penetrating the disruption radius, also known as the loss cone radius.
+They define a locus of phase space known as the \textit{loss cone}.
+Then, we introduce the orbit-average assumption, and explore its impact on loss cone orbits.
 The paper is organised as follows.
-We introduce the oaFP equation and the computation of the rate of disruptions through loss cone theory.
-Then, we present our main theoretical result: the introduction of a sink term to account for the loss cone, that replaces the need of rely on boundary conditions.
-We show that, in the standard approximation of nearly radial orbits, the sink term allows finding a simple analytic solution inside the loss cone.
-Finally, we discuss the impact of this work and the advantages of our model.
+First, we introduce the Boltzmann equation (BE) and, assuming spherical symmetry, how it reduces to the OAFPE.
+Then, we derive our main theoretical result: a sink term to account for the loss cone in the BE, that replaces the need to rely on boundary conditions (BCs) for the orbit-averaged problem.
+In the standard approximation of nearly radial orbits, the steady-state OAFPE has a simple analytic solution inside the loss cone, and we compare it with the analogous solution of the local equation.
+Finally, we discuss the impact of this work and its possible applications in the context of the dynamics of spherical dense nuclei.

-\paragraph{The orbit averaged Fokker-Planck equation.} An isolated stellar system composed of $N$ identical stars around an MBH can be fully described through the distribution function $f(\bm{x}, \bm{v})$ of the system, where $\bm{x}$ and $\bm{v}$ are the position and the velocity that parametrise the phase space of a single star.
-If the stellar distribution is spherical, the distribution function will be of the form \citep{binneyGalacticDynamicsSecond2008}
+\paragraph{The OAFPE.} An isolated stellar system composed of $N$ identical stars around an MBH can be fully described through its distribution function (DF) $f(\bm{x}, \bm{v})$, where $\bm{x}$ and $\bm{v}$ are the position and the velocity that parametrise the phase space of a single star.
+If the stellar distribution is spherical, the DF has the form \citep{binneyGalacticDynamicsSecond2008}